cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/sessions.md

 On the "Sessions" tab you can manage your emulation sessions.
 Each session corresponds to a virtual device and its state.

+Tap a session in order to launch it in the emulator.

 # Adding new sessions

 Select the "+" icon in the upper right corner in order to import a ROM or a